-You may seek funding for any activity that promotes awareness of, supports or improves doctoral research mental health and wellbeing, which aligns with one or more of the broad themes detailed below.
-These themes reflect the suggestions for interventions made by University of Sussex doctoral researchers attending focus groups in May 2018.
+Proposed Researcher-Led Mental Health and Wellbeing Initiatives should fall within one of the broad themes outlined below.
+These themes reflect the suggestions for interventions made by University of Sussex doctoral researchers attending focus groups as part of the Understanding the mental health of doctoral researchers project in May 2018.